Moeplhausen/SunknightsWebsite/README.md

-# Sun Knights Website
+# Sun Knights Websit
-A website for the Sun Knights Diep Clan.
+A marvelous website for the Sun Knights Diep Clan.

 ## License